 On March 11, 2020, the World Health Organization characterized the outbreak of a strain of the novel coronavirus ("COVID-19") as a pandemic which has resulted in a series of public health and emergency measures that have been put in place to combat the spread of the virus.
+Public health measures to curb the spread of the virus resulted in the closure of the Young Centre.
 The duration and impact of COVID-19 are unknown at this time.
 It is not possible to reliably estimate the impact that the length and severity of these developments will have on the financial results and condition of Soulpepper in future periods.
 Soulpepper continues to closely monitor and assess the impact on operations.
+It is the opinion of management that Soulpepper will have sufficient resources to mitigate any potential negative impact that may occur in fiscal 2022 as a result of COVID-19.

-As part of the response to COVID-19, the federal government introduced the 10% Temporary Emergency Wage Subsidy and the Canada Emergency Wage Subsidy ("CEWS") to assist employers whose activities have been affected by COVID-19.
-For the period of March 18 to December 31, 2020, Soulpepper applied for \$938, of which \$149 of CEWS is included in accounts receivable at December 31, 2020.
-Soulpepper intends to apply for the CEWS for all subsequent periods for which it is eligible.
+As part of the response to COVID-19, the federal government introduced the Canada Emergency Wage Subsidy ("CEWS") and the Tourism and Hospitality Recovery Program ("THRP") to assist employers whose activities have been affected by COVID-19.
+For the period of January 1 to December 31, 2021, Soulpepper recognized revenue of \$667 (2020 - \$938), of which \$87 (2020 - \$149) of CEWS and \$171 of THRP (2020 - nil) are included in accounts receivable at December 31, 2021.
+Soulpepper intends to apply for the THRP for all subsequent periods for which it is eligible.

 In addition to the CEWS, Soulpepper applied for the Canada Emergency Rent Subsidy ("CERS") to provide relief to small businesses experiencing financial hardship due to COVID-19.
-For the period September to December 2020, Soulpepper applied for \$183, which is included in accounts receivable at December 31, 2020.
+For the period January to December 2021, Soulpepper recognized revenue of \$598 (2020 - 183) of which \$218 (2020 - \$183) is included in accounts receivable at December 31, 2021.
 Soulpepper intends to apply for the CERS for all subsequent periods for which it is eligible.